S4vad/traffic-video-annotation-cvat/README.md

 ## 🔗 Notes
-CVAT does not export video with annotation overlays, so a screen recording (`annotation_demo.mp4`) was provided to demonstrate the visual annotations.
-Annotations are also exported as a `.zip` file for reuse or validation.
+> ⚠️ **Note:** CVAT does not export video with annotation overlays, so a screen recording is shared via [Google Drive](https://drive.google.com/drive/folders/1dzhTByfQ_6UnoO4rIO46q9X7IJ8J3B2Z?usp=drive_link) to demonstrate the visual annotations.
+> Annotations are also exported as a `.zip` file for reuse or validation.

 ---